Scottymichaelmillerguy/cars-details-repo/README.md

 Make sure to describe each of the 5 aspects.
 (Focus on 5 aspects (at least) for Numerical Data)

-Center
+Center,
-Spread
+Spread,
-Skew
+Skew,
-Clusters/Modality
+Clusters/Modality,
-Extreme Values
+Extreme Values,
 Following details of cars are included in the dataset:
 1) Car name
 2) Year